NoorHannan29/Assignment_ML/Main_Assignment/PROJECT_README.md

 - Displaying data counts - For columns that could not be displayed in barcharts due to compatibility issues, their counts are displayed in text form.
 Example : Course
 - Creating bins - The CGPA's recorded in the dataset are split into bins, with a line showing the Kernel Density Estimate(KDE).
 - Checking potential related columns - Picking a few columns, several EDA methods are used to chart/display these columns into multiple charts and text outputs.
 Example : Average stress level for each course with weighted averages, Depression levels for each year, Total Number of students receiving help vs not receiving help, if depression affects academic engagement

+PART 2 - PCA (by Khoo)

+- Data preparation - More preprocessing is required for the PCA process, such as encoding the 'Gender' column
+- PCA is then performed on the dataset - Try to find the cumulative explained variance by number of principal components
+- PCA analysis is made - Found out that all the columns are relatively balanced, as well as the dataset is already well-structured, and if we want to explain 90% of the variance, all 7 columns are needed